kalpanibhagya/document-summarizer/README.md

 4. In the UI: Upload a file → (optional - use for large files) Generate Embeddings → Ask questions or click Summarize

 ## Important notes
+- Remember to replace OLLAMA_ADDRESS to the relevant address with port.
+- This app supports only csvs at the moment.
+More support will be added later.
 - Generating embeddings enables full-data retrieval for more accurate answers; without them the app uses sample rows.
 - The app starts/controls an Ollama server process via `OllamaServer.py` and uses `ollama` for embeddings and chat.